 3. Limit access to websites during online exams

 You can use Respondus LockDown Browser to prevent students from accessing websites and limit functionality such as printing during online exams.

-Before using this tool, please check that you are happy with the name of your test, as you are advised not to change this after setting up LockDown Browser.
+Important: Before using this tool, please check that you are happy with the name of your test, as you are advised not to change this after setting up LockDown Browser.
 Also, please ensure you have not set a password for your test as this can cause errors with Respondus.
 If you would like to set a password, instead please do this via Respondus as described below.

 a.
 After you have set up your online exam, click Module Tools from the Module Management menu at the bottom left of the screen.